battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

     - Webhooks
     - RPC and gRPC- remote procedure call
 - App DB: stores the state of an app; typically an online transaction processing (OLTP)
-    - Support for atmoic transaction is critical Atomic is a set of several changes that are committed as a unit
+    - Support for atomic transaction is critical Atomic is a set of several changes that are committed as a unit
     - Others are consistency, isolation and durability
 - Online Analytical Processing systems